We are scared to create.

 I choose to create despite my fear.
 Will you join me?

-BE COURAGEOUSLY CREATIVE: How has fear held you back as a creative?
+I am Artist Strong: How has fear held you back as a creative?
 What is one step you can take today to move forward with your art?